astroturfcss/astroturf/README.md

-css-literal-loader
+# css-literal-loader
-====

-A webpack loader for extracting and processing css defined in other files.
+A webpack loader and babel plugin for extracting and processing css defined in other files.

 "Inline css" that just works with CSS, PostCSS, Less, Sass, or any other css preprocessor, and plays nicely with existing style tooling like `extract-text-webpack-plugin`.